Proprietor and Agent

 Clare joined the Darley Anderson Agency in January 2011.
 Clare is building the children’s list and is scouting for new authors of picture books, middle grade, teenage, YA and illustrators.
 Clare also represents a boutique list of commercial and accessible literary women’s fiction but is closed to new submissions.

-At the Agency Clare represents authors both in the UK and the US including Rosie Blake, Caroline Crowe, Kerry Fisher, Martyn Ford, Helen Grant, Polly Ho-Yen, Cesca Major, Gillian McAllister, KL Slater, Olivia Hope, Adam Perrott, Beth Reekles, Dave Rudden, Phaedra Patrick, Sophie Cousens, Olivia Levez and Kim Slater and illustrators Claire Mackie, Claire Powell and Lorna Scobie.
+At the Agency Clare represents authors both in the UK and the US including Rosie Blake, Caroline Crowe, Kerry Fisher, Martyn Ford, Helen Grant, Polly Ho-Yen, Cesca Major, Gillian McAllister, KL Slater, Olivia Hope, Adam Perrott, Beth Reekles, Dave Rudden, Stewart Foster, Phaedra Patrick, Vanessa Altin, Sophie Cousens, Olivia Levez and Kim Slater and illustrators Claire Mackie, Claire Powell and Lorna Scobie.

 Clare formerly assisted the Luxton Harris Ltd literary agency.
 Graduating with a first from a BA in Creative Writing and Cultural Studies at Bath Spa University, Clare went on to gain a distinction on the MA in Creative Writing.
 She has proof-listened to hundreds of adults and children’s audio books for AudioGO and worked for Cardiff University as a research assistant and coach to international students.